 The private placement investment by RioCan and the issuance of the warrants by the Company were concluded on October 30, 2009.
 Two of the properties (Blue Mountain Commons located in Harrisburg, Pennsylvania and Sunset Crossing located in Dickson City, Pennsylvania) were transferred to the joint venture on December 10, 2009, resulting in proceeds to the Company of approximately \$33 million (in connection with the closing, a repayment of \$25.9 million was required under the Company's secured revolving development property credit facility).
 The remaining five properties are subject to mortgage loans payable aggregating approximately \$94 million.
 Two of the properties (Columbus Crossing Shopping Center located in Philadelphia, Pennsylvania and Franklin Village Plaza located in Franklin, Massachusetts) were transferred to the joint venture in January and February 2010, resulting in net proceeds to the Company of approximately \$16 million.
-The remaining three properties (Loyal Plaza Shopping Center located in Raynham, Massachusetts, and Stop & Shop Plaza located in Bridgeport, Connecticut) are to be transferred during the first half of 2010, resulting in net proceeds to the Company of an additional approximately \$16 million.
-In connection with the transfers of the seven properties to the joint venture and the private placement transactions, the Company will have received aggregate net proceeds of approximately \$10 million, after estimated closing and transaction costs, which have been or will be used to repay/reduce the outstanding balances under the Company's secured facilities.
-In connection with these transactions, the Company's investment advisor (\$3.5 million), the value assigned to the warrants (approximately \$1.6 million, and other costs and fees of approximately \$6.0 million, including fees to the Company's investment advisor (\$3.5 million), the value assigned to the warrants (approximately \$1.6 million), and other costs and expenses aggregating \$0.9 million.
-In addition, the Company agreed to pay to its inv
+The remaining three properties (Loyal Plaza Shopping Center located in Williamsport, Pennsylvania, Shaw's Plaza located in Raynham, Massachusetts, and Stop & Shop Plaza located in Bridgeport, Connecticut) are to be transferred during the first half of 2010, resulting in net proceeds to the Company of an additional approximately \$16 million.
+In connection with the transfers of the seven properties to the joint venture and the private placement transactions, the Company will have received aggregate net proceeds of approximately \$105 million, after estimated closing and transaction costs, which have been or will be used to repay/reduce the outstanding balances under the Company's secured revolving credit facilities.
+In connection with these transactions, the Company incurred costs and fees of approximately \$6.0 million, including fees to the Company's investment advisor (\$3.5 million), the value assigned to the warrants (approximately \$1.6 million), and other costs and expenses aggregating \$0.9 million.
+In addition, the Company agreed to pay to its investment advisor a fee of 1% of the gross cost of future acquisitions made by the joint venture for a two-year period, up to a maximum of \$3.0 million.